millnut/localgov_recipe/README.md

 executable with `chmod +x`.

 > [!WARNING]
 > This recipe is experimental.
-When installing there is no rollback or recovery process.
+When installing there is no rollback or recovery process should anything go wrong.
 Ensure
-> you are installing on a local environment or sandbox/throwaway environment and have taken backups before installing.
+> you are installing on a local environment or sandbox/throwaway environment and have taken sufficient backups before installing.

 ```shell
 php core/scripts/drupal recipe recipes/contrib/localgovdrupal_recipe